 We both knew why God had brought us there immediately.
 We both had backpacks full of the Jesus Film DVDs translated into over twenty West African languages.
 We had business cards that gave the web address for a site with pages and pages of information for West African Muslims seeking to know more about Christ.

 We had gone out into the world that day expecting to find a lost sheep to share with.
-But that wasn’t God’s plan.
+But that was not God’s plan.
 God’s plan was for us to encounter another sister in Christ that needed our help.
-God’s plan from the beginning was for man to serve and worship Him in community.
-So I suppose we shouldn’t be surprised when we find ourselves communing.
+God’s plan from the beginning was for man to serve and worship him in community.
+So I suppose we should not be surprised when we find ourselves communing.
 This is the beauty of missions.
-This is the beauty of His plan over ours.
+This is the beauty of his plan over ours.